ckan/ckanext-scheming/README.md

 that will store the valid choices for a multiple-choice field.

-Tag vocabularies are global to the CKAN instance so this name should be made uniqe, e.g. by prefixing it with a domain name in reverse order and the name of the schema.
+Tag vocabularies are global to the CKAN instance so this name should be made unique, e.g. by prefixing it with a domain name in reverse order and the name of the schema.